filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 qmk compile ~/qmk_firmware/users/newbie/newbie.json
 ```
 If everything goes well, it will build a firmware with default settings from the keyboard source.
-Key map can be modified by importing the .json file back into the Configurator tool and repeating the process.
+Key map can be modified by importing `newbie.json` file back into the Configurator tool and repeating the process.

 # Customising the firmware